 - This pure SQL query (thanks to

-before the query is invoked. - This JPQL query will also get routed through the same
+nativeQuery) will get routed through yet-to-be-definedMyQueryRewriterbefore the query is invoked. - This JPQL query will also get routed through the same

-before it’s handed over to theEntityManager
+MyQueryRewriterbefore it’s handed over to theEntityManager.

 You can then write your own ticket, as shown below!